philipstubbs13/constructor-hangman/README.md

   	<p><b>Word.js</b>: Contains a constructor, Word that depends on the Letter constructor.
 This is used to create an object representing the current word the user is attempting to guess.
 The constructor includes:</p>
   	<ul>
   		<li>An array of new Letter objects representing the letters of the underlying word.</li>
   		<li>A function that returns a string representing the word.
-This calls the function on each letter object (defined in Letter.js) that displays the character or an underscore and concatenate those together.</li>
+This calls the function on each letter object (defined in Letter.js) that displays the character or an underscore and concatenates those together.</li>
   		<li>A function that takes a character as an argument and calls the guess function on each letter object (defined in Letter.js).</li>
   	</ul>
   </li>